School Science Lessons

 Jamaican oregano, (Lippia micromeria), Spanish thyme, false thyme, (South American substitute for thyme), Verbenaceae

-Lippia, (Phyla canescens), Verbenaceae
+Lippia (in Australia): Lippia, (Phyla canescens), Verbenaceae

 Formosum gum, (Liquidambar formosana), Taiwanese sweet gum, up to 30 m, longitudinal or grid-like cracked bark, Hong Kong, Hammamelidaceae

-American sweet gum, (Liquidambar styraciflua), American styrax, (American sycamore), red gum, deciduous, colour transformation of the tree from green to red to yellow, in swamps, very dense foliafe so used as shade tree, (produces medicinal liquid styrax resin, chewed like gum to freshen breath), North America, Hammamelidaceae
+American sweet gum, (Liquidambar styraciflua), American styrax, (American sycamore), red gum, deciduous, colour transformation of the tree from green to red to yellow, in swamps, very dense foliage so used as shade tree, (produces medicinal liquid styrax resin, chewed like gum to freshen breath), North America, Hammamelidaceae

-Liquidambar Styrac, Daleys Fruit Tree Nursery
+Liquidambar Styrac, Daleys Fruit Trees

 Liverworts, Marchantiophyta Division